-Day trips with young children can be trying, which is why if I am going to pack all the snacks, sticker books, extra clothes, the list goes on – can’t forget the masks!! – I want to fit in as much fun, learning and adventure as I can into one trip.
+Day trips with young children can be trying, which is why if I am going to pack all the snacks, sticker books, extra clothes, the list goes on – I want to fit in as much fun, learning and adventure as I can into one trip.

 With two massive, and very different museums, the Hampton Roads area proved to be an ideal day trip for my Richmond family.
 If you are searching for a trip for your family, I cannot recommend this trip enough.
 Here is how it went: